Tim Vigors: Battle of Britain

 In January 1939 Vigors enrolled as a cadet at RAF Cranwell.
 He joined No. 222 Squadron RAF flying Spitfires at RAF Duxford in February 1940.
-He saw action over Dunkirk in May, shooting down his first Me 109 on 30 May, at which he felt the same satisfaction, his obituary in The Daily Telegraph recorded him saying, as if he had "pulled down a high-flying pigeon flashing across the evening sky with the wind up his tail".
-On 1 June he shot down his first Heinkel 111.
+He saw action over Dunkirk in May, shooting down his first Bf 109 on 30 May, at which he felt the same satisfaction, his obituary in The Daily Telegraph recorded him saying, as if he had "pulled down a high-flying pigeon flashing across the evening sky with the wind up his tail".
+On 1 June he shot down his first Heinkel He 111.
 He attended the Fourth of June at Eton having fought over Dunkirk that morning.

 Through the summer of 1940, 222 Squadron flew from RAF Hornchurch in Essex.
 The squadron suffered heavy casualties and Vigors was himself twice forced to crash land.
-He once responded to a call for volunteers to intercept enemy bombers when still wearing his scarlet pyjamas under a green silk dressing gown, shooting down a Heinkel, and during night-time scrambles was in charge of attaching Douglas Bader's wooden left leg.
+He once responded to a call for volunteers to intercept enemy bombers when still wearing his scarlet pyjamas under a green silk dressing gown, shooting down a Heinkel, and during night-time scrambles was in charge of attaching Douglas Bader's tin left leg.
 By the end of September he had destroyed at least six enemy aircraft, with a further six probable successes.
 In October 1940 he was awarded the Distinguished Flying Cross.

 During the Battle of Britain, Vigors flew with the Irish tricolour painted on his Spitfire's fuselage.